 Your identification bracelet will contain a barcode.
-That barcode will be scanned before you're given any medication.
+That barcode will be scanned prior to any medication administration.

-One of our goals is to prevent the spread of infection.
+One of our goals is to prevent the spread of infection to our patients.
 Your health care team will wash their hands with soap and water or use alcohol gel before and after each patient encounter.
 If you have concerns that your health care provider hasn't washed his or her hands, please speak up and ask them.
-Your physician will also order IV antibiotics before surgery and possibly after surgery to help prevent surgical site infections.
+Your physician will also order I.V. antibiotics before surgery and possibly following your surgery to help prevent surgical site infections.